buildit/calculator-assignment/README.md

 The service allows a client to execute calculations.
 Your service will not need to implement the calculation itself, for this a calculator service is provided via a docker image.
+Your service will use the calculator and will aggregate results per day.

 ## Calculator Service